alabou/bcp-006-01/docs/NMOS With H.264.md

 The SDP file at the **/transportfile** endpoint on Senders MUST comply with the requirements of RFC 6184 and, if appropriate, ST 2110-22.

 An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 6184 and, if appropriate, ST 2110-22.

+- [ ] An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 7798 and, if appropriate, ST 2110-22.

 An example SDP file is provided in the [Examples](../examples/).